-Education Improvement Act (EIA): A law enacted by the General Assembly in 1992 that had the effect of, among other things, requiring additional teachers and therefore classroom space to be in place at the beginning of the 2001-2002 school year.
+Education Improvement Act (EIA): A law enacted by the General Assembly in 1992 that had the effect of, among other things, requiring additional teachers and, therefore, classroom space to be in place at the beginning of the 2001-2002 school year.

-Estimated Cost: An approximate amount of money reasonably judged necessary to complete a project recorded in the Public Infrastructure Needs Inventory.
+Estimated Cost: An approximate amount of money judged reasonably necessary to complete a project recorded in the Public Infrastructure Needs Inventory.
 Estimates must be in current dollars, not adjusted for future inflation.
 Cost estimates recorded in the inventory should not be limited by the ability of the reporting entity to pay them.

-Existing K-12 Schools Inventory Form: The blank document to be completed for existing K-12 schools recorded in the Public Infrastructure Needs Inventory.
+Existing Public Schools Inventory Form: The blank document to be completed for existing primary and secondary schools recorded in the Public Infrastructure Needs Inventory.
 The construction of new schools is to be reported on the General Survey Form.